 Common causes

-How to spot it: Ask “list every file you see in this Project / chat.”
+How to spot it: Ask “list every file you see in this Project, one per line.”
 If the same filename shows up twice, you have a duplicate.

 2. Chat history pinned the old answer

-In a long chat, ChatGPT’s earlier turns referenced the old file.
-New retrieval reads the new file, but instruction-following can stick to the earlier summary because it’s “established” in conversation.
-Especially common when you ask “is the answer still X” — the model often confirms its own earlier claim.
+In a long chat, an earlier turn already summarized the old file.
+New retrieval reads the new file, but the model often sticks to the answer it already “established” in the conversation.
+This is especially common when you ask “is the answer still X?” — the model tends to confirm its own earlier claim instead of re-reading.

-How to spot it: Same question in a new chat gives the new answer; same chat repeats the old answer.
+How to spot it: The same question in a brand-new chat gives the new answer, but the original chat repeats the old one.

-3. CDN or client-side cache returns the old file
+3. CDN or client-side preview cache returns the old file

-Briefly after an upload, the file viewer may show the old preview from a CDN edge cache.
-The model’s retrieval can also hit a stale index if the upload was within the last few seconds.
+Briefly after an upload, the in-app file viewer can show the old preview from an edge cache, and retrieval can hit a stale index if you ask within a few seconds of uploading.

-How to spot it: Refresh the page, wait 60 seconds, ask again — works.
+How to spot it: Refresh the page, wait about 60 seconds, ask again, and it works.

 4. Vector index not refreshed

-For Custom GPTs and Projects, files are vectorized into a per-Project index.
-Re-uploading the same filename does not always invalidate the old vector chunks — depending on the platform’s deduplication logic, the index may keep stale chunks alongside new ones.
+For Custom GPTs and Projects, files are vectorized into a per-Project index for retrieval.
+Re-uploading the same filename does not always invalidate the old vector chunks.
+Depending on the deduplication path, the index can keep stale chunks alongside the new ones.

-How to spot it: ChatGPT quotes sentences that are in neither version.
-They are remnants from a third, even older version that’s still in the index.
+How to spot it: ChatGPT quotes sentences that are in neither the old nor the new file.
+Those are remnants from a third, even older version still living in the index.

 5. You re-uploaded to the wrong scope